3 ways stem cells could help your premature baby

 About the author: Shamshad Ahmed, CEO and Founder of Smart Cells International.

-Shamshad Ahmed is CEO and Founder of Smart Cells International Ltd. Opening in 2000, Smart Cells became the UK’s first private cord blood company – its goal to give parents more access to potentially life-saving treatment for their families.
-It is one of the UK’s largest private banks, operating across the globe and storing over 50,000 cord blood samples from people in over 70 countries.
+Shamshad Ahmed is CEO and Founder of Smart Cells International Ltd. Founded in 2000, Smart Cells is the UK’s first private cord blood company – its goal is to give parents more access to potentially life-saving treatment for their families.
+Smart Cells is one of the UK’s largest private banks, operating across the globe and storing over 50,000 cord blood samples from people in over 70 countries.
 Shamshad started his career in finance and foreign exchange at Citibank before moving over to the world of clinical trials.
-He holds a BA from Nottingham Trent University, and he has been a member of the Young President’s Organization since 2008 – having served on the board for a number of those years.
+He holds a degree from Nottingham Trent University, and has been a member of the Young President’s Organization since 2008, having served on the board for a number of those years.